imgix/django-imgix/README.md

 **IMGIX_HTTPS**

-Boolean value, defaults to `False` if not specified.
-If set to `True` it enables HTTPS support.
+Boolean value, defaults to `True` if not specified.
+If set to `False` it disables HTTPS support.

 **IMGIX_SIGN_KEY**